caysonjh/iDose_Prediction_Model/README.md

     - `3` → Similarity consolidation, unrelated removed, and diagnoses are removed
     - `4` → Similarity consolidation, unrelated removed, diagnoses removed, and diagnostic imaging is removed
     - `5` → Fully custom feature selection, with selected values provided with `--custom_feats`
+- `--props`: Indicates that we want to treat each feature as a proportion of all the doctors values
+- `--totals`: Indicates that we want to treat each feature as the raw total value for each feature
 - `--custom_feats`: Must be followed by the file containing the names of the features/groupings that the model should train on **(REQUIRED IF `--data_consolidation_level 5`)**
 - `--save_model`: Indicates that you want to save the trained model for running predictions in the future